codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 ##### Information and actions in the Application Header
-* **App Health** displays health status of the current release
+* **App Health** displays health status of the current release.
 * **Current Sync** sync status of the current release with the sync revision.
-The sync revision should be identical to the release revision in the Current Release depolyment record previous sync operation
+The sync revision should be identical to the release revision in the Current Release deployment record previous sync operation.
-* **Auto-sync** enabled/disabled indication
+* **Auto-sync** enabled/disabled indication.
-* **More** links for sync statuses for details on the date, tags, and message
+* **More** links for sync statuses for details on the date, tags, and message.
-* **Terminate Sync** option for active sync operations to stop the sync if needed
+* **Terminate Sync** option for active sync operations to stop the sync if needed.